mca91/ITEWR_DC_Course/chapter4.md

 In the plotting area on the right You see the result of a *Monte Carlo Simulation* that allows us to analyze distributional properties of $\widehat{\beta}$, the OLS estimator for $\beta$ in the model above and another linear estimator, $\overset{\sim}{\beta}$, which uses different weights than OLS.

-The sample data are drawn from a standard normal distribution, hence the true beta is zero.
+The sample data are drawn from a standard normal distribution, hence the true $\beta$ is zero.

 Is the result consistent with what You expect beeing aware of the Gauss-Markov Theorem?